Off-policy Evaluation in Doubly Inhomogeneous Environments: Model-free OPE

 \section{Model-free OPE}

-In this section, we develop model-free methodologies to learn $\eta^{\pi}_{i,t}$: the $i$th subject's average reward at time $t$ given $O_{i,1}$.
-Model-free methods construct the policy value estimator without directly learning the transition function.
-Compared to model-based methods which directly learn the transition function to derive the estimator, they are preferred in settings with large observation space, or where the transition function is highly complicated and can be easily misspecified.
+We now develop model-free methodologies to learn $\eta^{\pi}_{i,t}$: the $i$th subject's average reward at time $t$ given $O_{i,1}$.
+Model-free methods construct the estimator without directly learning the transition function.
+Compared to model-based methods which directly learn the transition function to derive the estimator, they are preferred in settings with a large observation space, or where the transition function is highly complicated and can be misspecified.
+In RL, both model-free and model-based methods have their own unique strengths, and we discuss this point thoroughly in Section A.3 of the supplementary article.

 \textbf{\textit{Challenge}}.
 Before presenting our proposal, we outline the challenges in consistently estimating the policy value.
-First, existing model-free methods developed in the RL literature \citep[see e.g.,][]{luckett2020estimating,liao2021off,kallus2022efficiently,liao2022batch,shi2020statistical} focused on learning the long-term reward in a stationary environment.
+First, existing model-free methods developed in the RL literature \citep[see e.g.,][]{luckett2020estimating,shi2020statistical} focused on learning the long-term reward in a stationary environment.
 These methods are not applicable to learn the expected reward at a given time with nonstationary transition functions.
-Second, in the DTR literature, backward induction or dynamic programming \citep{bellman1957markovian,bather2000decision} is widely employed to evaluate the value function in the sparse reward setting where the reward is obtained at the last stage and all the immediate rewards equal zero.
+Second, in the DTR literature, backward induction or dynamic programming is widely employed to evaluate the value function in the sparse reward setting where the reward is obtained at the last stage and all the immediate rewards equal zero.
 It is applicable to evaluate $\Mean^{\pi} (R_{i,t})$ in nonstationary environments.
 Nonetheless, it requires all individual trajectories to follow the same distribution and is thus inapplicable to our setting.

 \textbf{\textit{Q-function}}.
-Our proposal extends the classical backward induction method to the doubly inhomogeneous environments.
-To begin with, we define the following individual- and time-specific Q-function
+Our proposal extends the backward induction to the doubly inhomogeneous environments.
+We first define the following individual- and time-specific Q-function

 for any $1\le i\le N$ and $1\le t_1\le t_2\le T$.
 To elaborate on this definition, we consider two particular choices of $t_1$.
 First, when $t_1=t_2$, \eqref{eqn:Q} reduces to the conditional mean of $R_{i,t_2}$ given ($A_{i,t_2}$, $O_{i,t_2}$), which equals $\theta_i+\lambda_t+r_1(A_{i,t},O_{i,t})$ (see Equation (\ref{eqn:reward})) under additivity.
 Second, when $t_1=1$, it is immediate to see that